 As part of the Great American Cleanup, residents can dispose of passenger vehicle tires and the property of passenger vehicle tires and interest of passenger vehicle tires and interest with rims will not be accepted.
 No commercial wheller fires with rims will not be accepted.
 No commercial wheller fires are the area of the property of the property.
 Improperly disposed and stored tires are hazards to our health.
-These fill with rainwater agreement of the property of the property of the property.
-There is the property of the property o
+These fill with rainwater agreement of the property of the property.
+There shall be a property of the proper